 "We are all happy because…we saw two nations, who were estranged for so many years, take a step to bring them closer together."

 -- Pope Francis on U.S.-Cuba Rapprochement, December 18, 2014

 The Government of Cuba: Although serious human rights concerns persist, some new reforms started by former President Raul Castro provide greater latitude for Cuban citizens to own property, operate small businesses and obtain access to credit.
-The island’s new president, Miguel Diaz-Canel, is likely to hold the increasingly precarious balance between reformists and reactionaries.
+The island’s president, Miguel Diaz-Canel, is likely to hold the increasingly precarious balance that currently exists on the island.
 Religious leaders, and particularly the Catholic Church, continue to make measured, unsteady progress, despite governmental restrictions, in engaging Cuban society and fostering dialogue with the Cuban government.

 Towards a Rapprochement between the United States and Cuba: After a series of measures that lifted restrictions on purposeful travel, allowed family assistance, and permitted any U.S. international airport to allow charter flights to Cuba, in 2014 the U.S. government reestablished diplomatic relations with the island nation, and removed Cuba’s designation as a state sponsor of terrorism.
 In a dramatic gesture highlighting the historic opening between the two nations, President Barack Obama visited Cuba in March 2016, the first visit of a sitting U.S. president in over 85 years.
 These openings have resulted in greater freedoms and prospects for the Cuban people.
 Significantly, in January 2017 President Obama ended the popularly named “wet foot, dry foot” policy of the 1995 Cuban Readjustment Act, which allowed Cubans who set-foot on U.S. soil to remain in the country and become eligible for residency.